WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Downloads
 ###
-Link is in the #links channel in the Discord [Server](https://discord.gg/kwvwkCBhxT)
+Download Link is in the #links channel in the Discord [Server](https://discord.gg/kwvwkCBhxT)

 ---
 ## FAQ